-Frequency/market practice: Arbitration in the Qatar International Center for Arbitration or overseas jurisdictions is commonplace and recommended as awards can generally be enforced without a local court rehearing the case.
+Frequency/market practice: arbitration in the Qatar International Center for Arbitration or overseas jurisdictions is commonplace and recommended as awards can generally be enforced without a local court rehearing the case.

-Frequency/market practice: No stamp duty is payable.
+Frequency/market practice: no stamp duty is payable.
 Notarization fees for the transfer of shares in a limited liability company are paid by each party.

-Frequency/market practice: Tax indemnities and warranties are becoming increasingly used in Qatar.
+Frequency/market practice: tax indemnities and warranties are becoming increasingly used in Qatar.
+They are usually included in the SPA and are relatively short form in comparison to other jurisdictions.